 How To Choose The Best AI Image Generator?

 One weird human bias came to light when we used text to image AI: some had a sexual touch as if that's how "friendly" was interpreted.
 The opposite to the famous Google AI art generator debacle: the tool was too woke to generate white vikings.
 Even after repeated attempts and requested exclusions of black skinned vikings (which IRL simply never existed), the tool wouldn't obey.
-A real shitstorm followed, so traumatic that Google took extra time to release Imagen.
+A real shitstorm followed, so traumatic that Google took extra time to release Imagen and Nano Banana Pro.
+But it was well worth it!

 Ok, but now it's time for you to answer the question: "What is the best AI image generator?" and compare images as you like.
 By the way, if you generate images for your SME, you might also be interested in our AI Website Builder Comparison or Social Media Tool Comparison.